UHDanke/gd_docs/triggers/area.md

 ## Effect Strength Coefficient

+The effect of Area triggers varies depending on the distance between the center and targets.
+The strength coefficient represents the proportion of the applied effect for all Area triggers.

+Notations:
 $L=Length$
 $Dz=Deadzone$

+### Distance
 Distance is calculated between center and affected object then multiplied by **ModFront** / **ModBack**.
 **Offset** and **OffsetY** offset the position of the center.
+The value of distance is sensible to float and addition errors \- centering an object perfectly after it is moved is not always possible.

 Distance can be calculated using these formulas: